Unfreazing1/Discord-Mirror/README.md

 ## Features
 - **Send messages disguised as the original sender.**
-- **Replace mentions from mirrored messages to match a valid mention on your server.**
+- **Replace mentions of mirrored messages to match a valid mention on your server.**
 - **Allow customization of status (online, invisible, idle, busy).**
 - **Allow mirroring one or more messages to one or more webhooks.**
 - **Optimized and lightweight.**